On this page:

 We will not fell or prune a council-owned tree in order tp reduce or remove the risk of honeydew or other sticky substances falling from trees.
 Honeydew is caused by aphids feeding on the tree which then excrete a sugary sap.
 This is a natural seasonal event.
 There is little that can be done to remove the aphid, so pruning will have little long-term affect and may only increase the problem.
 Warm soapy water will remove the substance, particularly if you clean your vehicle as soon as possible.

-Trees causing problems to buildings and construction
+Trees causing problems to building and construction

 Views from your property